ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 In newer installs of WooCommerce the setting for number of decimals to use in the checkout may be set to 0 as the default value.
 This is usually what you *do not want*, due to problems with roundings.
-If you are new to WooCommerce, make sure to look this up and change it if necessary.
-The recommended settings here is 2 decimals (***Resurs do not fully support more than 2***).
+If you are new to WooCommerce, make sure to check this setting and change it if necessary.
+The recommended setting here is 2 decimals (***Resurs do not fully support more than 2 and payments are normally getting inaccurate when setting them to 0***).

 If you want to run with 0 decimals regardless of the warnings, you can [check out this page](0-decimals-in-woocommerce) for a proper solution.